 - Chris Golde, PhD, assistant director of Career Communities–PhDs & postdocs, BEAM, Stanford Career Education

-- Arne Bakker, PhD, manager of Scientific Meetings, Chan Zuckerberg Initiative
+- Arne Bakker, PhD, director of Meetings and Community for Science, Chan Zuckerberg Initiative

 Audience & Capacity